History of Oakland, California: 2010s–2020s

 On December 2, 2016, a fire at a Fruitvale District warehouse, which was hosting a music event, killed at least 36 people.
 It was the deadliest fire in the city's history.

 Oakland teachers went on strike in February 2019.

+Oakland suffered a disproportionate human toll from the COVID pandemic within the San Francisco Bay Area, and between 2019 and 2023, Oakland became the first city in U.S. history to lose three professional major league sports teams to other cities within a span of five years.